Parking at Cardiff

 • Hotels (not on-site)

-Cardiff Airport hotels and parking
+Cardiff Airport hotel and parking

 There are no on-site hotels at Cardiff Airport.
 However, there are three options to stay the night within a one-mile (1.6-kilometre) radius.